rit-construct-makerspace/access-control-documentation/docs/Hardware Information/Deploying ACS Hardware.md

 * DebugMode: Set to 1 to turn on verbose serial outputs. **WARNING: Debug outputs can contain sensitive information!**
 * NoBuzzer: Set to 1 to turn off the buzzer.

-There are 2 additional parameters that can be passed that do different things;
+There are 2 additional parameters that can be passed that do different things.
+Pass this key with the value of "1";

 * Dump: Will dump the contents of the memory.
     * If the firmware was built with the configuration "DumpKey" to 0, the key will not be dumped with this.